querydavid/clipgraph/README.md

 - "p" Prints the numerical data that could be parsed from the clipboard
 - "l" ASCII line graph of the values (in the order presented)
 - "h" 10-bucket histogram with exploratory stats (currently supports only positive numbers, and rounds to integers)
+- "r" currently a limited OLS for two columns of data with tab delimitation.
+Y is left, X is right.

 To-dos:
 - Work with other delimiters
 - add Clap, the CLI is currently very minimal
 - error handling
 - throw in some other plotting libraries
+- build out the linear regression capabilities.